-- (3) Incarcerated Appellant.
-A paper filed by an unrepresented appellant confined in an institution is timely filed if deposited in the institution's internal mail system within the time specified for filing, accompanied by evidence showing the date of deposit and stating that first-class postage has been prepaid. - (c) Service of All Papers Required.
-A copy of any paper filed by any party or amicus must, at or before the time of filing, be served by a party or amicus on all other parties and amici to the appeal.
+- (2) Other Papers.
+Except as provided in paragraph (1), all papers must be received by the Clerk or deposited in the night box within the time specified for filing.
+See Rule 45. - (3) Incarcerated Appellant.
+A paper filed by an unrepresented appellant confined in an institution is timely filed if deposited in the institution's internal mail system within the time specified for filing, accompanied by evidence showing the date of deposit and stating that first-class postage has been prepaid. - (c) Service of Papers Required.
+A copy of any paper-except a motion to waive the filing fee-filed by any party or amicus must, at or before the time of filing, be served by a party or amicus on all other parties and amici to the appeal.
 Service on a represented party or amicus must be made on the representative. - (d) Manner of Service.
 Service may be personal or by mail.
 Personal service includes delivery of the copy to a responsible person at the office of the representative or the office or home of a party without a representative.
 The Secretary's representative is the General Counsel, Department of Veterans Affairs. - (e) Proof of Service.
 A paper presented for filing must contain an acknowledgement of service by the person served, showing that person's mailing address, or a statement certified by the person who made service (see sample on reverse side of Form 1), showing the date and manner of service and the names and addresses of the persons served.
 Proof of service may appear on or be attached to the paper filed.